dousby/PBS_Project/README.md

 # PBS sliding window calculation for a set of BAM files from 3 populations

 ##Setup
-This analysis assumes you already a set of BAM files for each of the 3 populations.
-These need to be separated into their populations in different folders.
-BAM files can be downloaded from the 1000 Genomes Project (http://www.1000genomes.org), facilitated by SAMtools (www.http://samtools.sourceforge.net).
-As an example, we performed previous analysis on Peruvians, using Europeans and East Asians as an example (Please contact dean.ousby@googlemail.com for further details).
+This analysis assumes you already have a set of BAM files for each of the 3 populations.
+These need to be separated by population in 3 different folders.
+As an example, we performed previous analysis on Peruvians, using Europeans and East Asians as an example.
+Our analysis used BAM files downloaded from phase 3 of the 1000 Genomes Project (http://www.1000genomes.org), facilitated by SAMtools (www.http://samtools.sourceforge.net).(Please contact dean.ousby@googlemail.com for further details).

-Analysis of Next Generation Sequencing Data (ANGSD) - available at http://popgen.dk/wiki/index.php/ANGSD
 ##Programs needed:
+Analysis of Next Generation Sequencing Data (ANGSD) v0.902 or above - available at http://popgen.dk/wiki/index.php/ANGSD
 R: The R Project for Statistical Computing - available at https://www.r-project.org

 ##Scripts needed from this repository: